gl-eb/generate-stickers-AveryL7871/README.md

 ## Requirements

 - A UNIX type **command-line interface** (e.g. Terminal on macOS)
-- **Python 3.5** or higher (confirmed to work on 3.8.5 and 3.9+)
+- **Python 3.5** or higher (confirmed to work on 3.8, 3.9, 3.11)
-- **LaTeX** (e.g. TeX Live/MacTeX for macOS or any other TeX distribution)\
-  if you are using a small TeX distribution such as BasicTeX, make sure you have the following packages installed:
+- **LaTeX** (e.g. TeX Live/MacTeX for macOS or any other TeX distribution).
+If you are using a small TeX distribution such as BasicTeX, make sure you have the following packages installed:
   - tabularx
   - booktabs
   - datetime2